 - Attachment Storage: A USB port in the back allows you to attach an external hard drive.
 This will allow you to share your music, videos, photos, to all the computers or smart devices that are accessing the wireless network.

 - Simultaneous dual-band: The feature splits the band into two bands 2.4 GHz and 5 GHz.
 The 2.4 GHz band is used by many household appliances like microwaves.
 The 5 GHz frequency is used by streaming media.
 This will greatly reduce the amount of interference that you get from older single-band routers.

-- Parental controls: This will allow you to restrict access to certain sites, at particular times of day and on certain devices.
+- Parental controls: This will allow you to restrict access to certain sites, at particular times of the day and on certain devices.
 A real way of regaining control of the internet in your home especially when you have children.
-Provided your kid hasn't figured out the neighbour's password.
+Provided your kid hasn’t figured out the neighbor’s password.

 - Relatively inexpensive: You can spend a lot of money on a router but there are also many good quality routers in the $100 to $250 dollar price range that will serve many households wifi demands.
 Not that much considering a modem in the 80s cost $500 and that new Apple Phone cost $1200.

-So there you have it a few methods to try and improve your wireless routers performance before you go and buy a new one.
+So there you have it a few methods to try and improve the performance of your wireless router before you go and buy a new one.

 The hacks on this post cost virtually nothing and are kind of fun to try.
 But be realistically Wifi demands have significantly increased, and older routers just don’t cut it anymore so going out and buying a new router is probably your best bet.

 With today’s larger homes a single router will most likely not be sufficient.
 With smart appliances and building materials that are not Wi-Fi friendly all add to diminished Wi-Fi signal strength and will create a number of dead zones.